-If the student has an excused absence in a third course, the student will receive an incomplete for that clinical course and is not eligible for an alternative clinical assignment.
+If the student has an excused absence in a third clinical course, the student will receive an incomplete for that clinical course and is not eligible for an alternate clinical assignment.
 The missed clinical time must be completed during the next remediation period (BSN) or the next time the course is offered on the curriculum calendar based on space availability (ABSN).

-Students with an unexcused absence will be given a No Pass, "NP" for the course and be required to repeat the clinical course the next time it is offered, and clinical space is available.
+Students with an unexcused clinical absence will not be allowed make up missed clinical time during the remediation period.
+The student will be given a No Pass "NP" for the clinical course and will have to repeat the course the next time it is offered based on space availability.